Brixton Market: Proposed redevelopment of covered market arcades (2008–2009)

 In 2007, Market Row and Brixton Village were sold along with the other London market interests of APL Ocean Ltd to London & Associated Properties.
 In 2008, the new owners released proposals to redevelop the Brixton Village covered market.

-The proposal included the removal of the existing building and the building of a 10-story privately owned residential tower block and private park, above a new market building.
+The proposal included the removal of the existing building and the building of a 10-storey privately owned residential tower block and private park, above a new market building.

 In January 2009, London and Associated Properties employed communications company Four Communications to undertake a survey of local opinion.
 Concerns were raised on the Brixton Community website Urban 75 that the survey was one sided, only available in English.

 Friends of Brixton Market, traders and residents ran a successful campaign against the proposals.

 Paul Bakalite's proposal for Listing was strongly supported by the Twentieth Century Society.
 In April 2010 the Secretary of State of the Department of Culture (DCMS) announced that the government had overturned its previous decision not award heritage protection to these three arcades and declared all three Grade II listed buildings.
 They were listed by virtue of their cultural importance and contribution to the social and economic history of Brixton, particularly since the 1950s as one of the principal hearts of the Afro-Caribbean community in London, as well as for their architectural importance since such arcades, once more common, are now rare.

 Controversial redevelopment plans for Brixton Arches (2016–2017)

 In 2015, Network Rail contacted the merchants trading from the commercial premises located under the railway arches on Atlantic Road indicating plans to close those premises for a year for refurbishment as part of the Brixton Central masterplan for redevelopment of the area.
 This led to a public outcry from traders, many of whom had been occupying their retail space for decades, claiming that this closure was an excuse to increase rents as they would be able to return to occupy the same space, but with a 350% increase of their rents.

 The traders and community launched the Save Brixton Arches campaign, which fed into the anti-gentrification movement already underway within the Brixton community and culminated in a protest at the local council meeting where community activists declared the "death of Brixton" after the plans were approved.
 In 2017, the majority of the arches traders ceased trading and hoardings were installed over the empty premises, but development has stalled due to complications involving the leases of two of the tenants.

-During the same decade a series of properties comprosing most of Brixton Market were purchased by Hondo a company controlled by Taylor McWilliams an American investor.
+During the same decade a series of properties comprising most of Brixton Market were purchased by Hondo a company controlled by Taylor McWilliams an American investor.
 McWilliams has since proposed building an office tower twenty stories tall on Electric Avenue.